 Our teaching and research priorities facilitate student engagement in all 17 of the SDGs.
 By signing the University Commitment, we further strengthen our resolve to help improve our world, through our research, teaching and operations.

-Around 83 of the 227 hectares of our Perth campus are protected as natural, undeveloped reserve areas managed for their biodiversity values, as well as 'living laboratories' for teaching, learning and research.
+Around 83 hectares of our Perth campus are protected as natural, undeveloped reserve areas for their biodiversity values, as well as 'living laboratories' for teaching, learning and research.

-Through policy and on-the-ground work, we maintain campus biodiversity to protect our resident populations of Southern Brown Bandicoots (quendas) and endangered black cockatoos and to manage fire risk.
+We maintain campus biodiversity through policy and on-the-ground work to protect our resident populations of Southern Brown Bandicoots (quendas) and endangered black cockatoos and to manage fire risk.

-Plans are currently underway for a major renewable energy project at our main campus.
-The four stage District Energy Project includes plans to pilot a peer to peer energy trading system utilising blockchain technologies.
+Plans are currently underway for the District Energy Project, a major renewable energy project at our Perth campus.

-Our researchers and academic staff are remain a valuable source of information and specialist knowledge when the media, business and industry are seeking an expert.
+Our researchers and academics are a valuable source of information and specialist knowledge when the media, business and industry are seeking an expert.